jasonm23/onlisp-markdown/onlisp.md

 ## 24.2 An Interpreter

 Section 18.4 showed two ways to deﬁne if-match.
 The ﬁrst was simple but inefﬁcient.
-Its successor was faster because it did much of its work at compile- time.
+Its successor was faster because it did much of its work at compile-time.
 We will follow a similar strategy here.
 In order to introduce some of the topics involved, we will begin with a simple interpreter.
 Later we will show how to write the same program much more efﬁciently.